eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

 And, of course, a class itself may be hidden from other code.
 By default, a toplevel class is hidden from code outside the package in which the class is defined.
-Annotating a top level class with `shared` make it visible to any code to which the package containing the class is visible.
+Annotating a top level class with `shared` makes it visible to any code to which the package containing the class is visible.

 Finally, packages are hidden from code outside the module to which the